Press brakes process sheet metal by applying force to the punches and die.

 Factors that Influence Press Brake Tonnage

-When using the bottom bending and coining method, the tonnage required is larger than that of air bending.
+When using the bottom bending and coining methods, the required tonnage is higher than that of air bending.

-If the tonnage of bottom bending is calculated, the tonnage per inch of air bending needs to be multiplied by at least 5 times; If coining is used, a larger tonnage than the bottom bending may be required.
+If the tonnage for bottom bending is calculated, the tonnage per inch of air bending needs to be multiplied by at least five times.

-We have learned that in air bending, the larger the die opening is, the smaller the tonnage is.
+We have learned that in air bending, the tonnage required decreases as the die opening size increases and increases as the opening size decrease.

-Because the width of the die opening determines the internal bending radius, and a smaller die radius requires more tonnage.
+This is because the width of the die opening determines the internal bending radius, and a smaller die radius requires more tonnage.

-In air bending, the die ratio is 8:1, that is, the opening distance of the die is 8 times the material thickness.
+In air bending, the die ratio is typically 8:1, meaning that the opening distance of the die is eight times the material thickness.

-At that time, the material thickness is equal to the internal bending radius.
+At this point, the material thickness is equal to the internal bending radius.

 Friction and Speed